 British Ambassador to Hungary

-We promote bilateral political relations between the UK and Hungary, and work closely with the Hungarian government to address international issues of concern through cooperation and projects between the UK and Hungarian partners.
+We promote bilateral political and defence relations between the UK and Hungary, and work closely with the Hungarian government to address international issues of concern through cooperation and projects between the UK and Hungarian partners.

 Our UK Trade and Investment section supports British exports to, and investment in Hungary, providing a wide range of services to both British and Hungarian businesses.

 Through our public diplomacy section we provide information about Britain and British government policies to the media and to the general public.
 We also offer press, radio and television services for journalists.

 Services for British nationals

 If you’re in Hungary and you urgently need help (eg if you’ve been attacked, arrested or there has been a death), call +36 (1) 266 2888.
 If you’re in the UK and concerned about a British national in Hungary call 020 7008 1500.

 Get or renew a passport

 The British embassy can’t help with passport enquiries.
 Contact Her Majesty’s Passport Office if you need help.